flouciel/flouciel.github.io/src/content/blog/hard-coded-scanning.md

 ## The Backstage

 If secrets are so sensitive, why do developers still hard code them in the codebase?
-It's not because they aren't concerned about security, they understand the risks of exposed secrets.
-But real world development is messy and often siloed, filled with challenges that make security an afterthought.
+It's not because they aren't concerned about security.
+They understand the risks of exposed secrets.
+But real-world development is messy and often siloed, filled with challenges that make security an afterthought.

-We all have deep respect for our developers, they're brilliant problem solvers and deeply knowledgeable about their code.
+We all have deep respect for our developers.
+They're brilliant problem solvers and deeply knowledgeable about their code.
 Deadlines are tight, so many features are in the queue, debugging needs to be fast, and occasionally, developers just need to get things done.
-Security extra steps will be in the backlog with the seatbelt *"Will remove later"*.
+Extra security steps end up in the backlog with the seatbelt note *"Will remove later"*.

 ![sleep-meme](@assets/images/sleep-meme.png)